bansal6498/.NET-Interview-Questions/SQL/🟩 CTE & Subquery.md

 SELECT * FROM OrgChart;
 ```
 Explanation: This query uses a recursive CTE to fetch all employees and their subordinates, starting with the CEO (manager_id is NULL).

+<span style="background-color:#ffb84d; color:white; padding:2px 6px; border-radius:4px;">Medium</span>

+**How do you optimize a query involving views or CTEs?**
+- **Materialize the View:** For complex views that involve expensive calculations or aggregations, consider creating an indexed view or materialized view.
+- **Use of CTEs:** If the query is too complex, break it down using CTEs to enhance readability and performance.
+However, avoid overusing them if performance becomes an issue.
+- **Avoid Nested Views:** Avoid creating views that reference other views, as it can make queries difficult to optimize.
+- **Indexing:** Ensure the underlying tables and columns referenced by views and CTEs are properly indexed, especially for large datasets.
+- **Limit Data:** Use WHERE clauses to filter data early, ensuring that only necessary rows are processed in views and CTEs.